-Provision Issue Proposal Expand multifamily Housing Bond recycling (Section 601) States have a finite amount of private activity bond authority that can be used for a number of different eligible activities, including both multifamily Housing Bonds and Mortgage Revenue Bonds (MRBs), which states use to help lower-income households become first time homebuyers, as well as other eligible non- housing activities.
+Provision Issue Proposal Expand multifamily Housing Bond recycling (Section 601) States have a finite amount of Private Activity Bond volume cap authority that can be used for a number of different eligible activities, including both multifamily Housing Bonds and Mortgage Revenue Bonds (MRBs), which states use to help lower-income households become first time homebuyers, as well as other eligible non-housing activities.
 In recent years, states have devoted the vast majority of their bond cap to affordable housing, either single family or multifamily.
 However, because many states do not have enough bond cap to meet their affordable housing needs overall, affordable homeownership and affordable multifamily production are in competition for those finite resources.
 In 2008, Congress authorized the use of "recycling" of tax-exempt multifamily Housing Bonds so that states could use the proceeds from the repayments of those bonds to finance more affordable multifamily bond-financed housing.
 However, the properties that receive the recycled bond authority are not eligible for 4 percent Housing Credits.
 Moreover, there are limits that impede the utility of multifamily bond recycling and technical challenges that have made recycling needlessly difficult to do in practice.
-Allow states to use recycled multifamily bond proceeds to finance not only new multifamily developments, but also affordable homeownership through MRBs; thereby allowing states to devote more of the "new" bond cap to multifamily production that would be eligible for 4 percent Housing Credit authority.
+Allow states to use recycled multifamily Housing Bond proceeds to finance not only new multifamily developments, but also affordable homeownership through MRBs; thereby allowing states to devote more of the "new" bond cap to multifamily production that would be eligible for 4 percent Housing Credit authority.
 Provide more flexibility by allowing states 12 months, rather than 6 months provided under current law, to issue the new loan backed by recycled proceeds and make other technical fixes to streamline multifamily bond recycling.
-Change the official name of the program (Section 701) The official name of the Low Income Housing Tax Credit sometimes exacerbates NIMBY (Not In My Backyard) opposition to proposed developments financed by the Housing Credit.
+Change the official name of the program (Section 701) The official name of the Low-Income Housing Tax Credit sometimes exacerbates NIMBY (Not In My Backyard) opposition to proposed developments due to misconceived notions about "low-income" housing or individuals.
 Change the official name to the Affordable Housing Tax Credit.